DaVinciJavascript/Syllabus/Week2_CSS.md

 ### Homework (4 hours)

 - Read one of the CSS Guides above.
-Carefully compare the "correct" examples with the "incorrect examples".
+Carefully compare the "correct" examples with the "incorrect" examples.
 - Review the first [1/3rd of Bootstraps Documentation](http://getbootstrap.com/css/)
 - Read this article on the [12-Column Grid System](http://webdesign.tutsplus.com/articles/a-comprehensive-introduction-to-grids-in-web-design--cms-26521)
 - Watch these CSS-Tricks video (2 hours)